contao/docs/docs/manual/core-extensions/calendar/calendar-management.en.md

 ---
 title: 'Calendar management'
-description: 'The calendar management is a separate module in the backend called "Events", which you can find in the group "Contents".'
+description: 'The calendar management is a separate module in the back end called "Events", which you can find in the group "Contents".'
 aliases:
     - /en/core-extensions/calendar/calendar-management/
 weight: 10
 ---

-The event management is a separate module in the backend called "Events", which you can find in the "Content" group.
+The event management is a separate module in the back end called "Events", which you can find in the "Content" group.
 You can create multiple calendars there, which in turn contain the individual appointments or events.
 By using multiple calendars, a categorization of the entries is possible.

 ## Calendar